SELab-2/UGent-2/backend/documentation.md

 ## 2) Domain layer

 #### I) operations
 in [domain/logic/] we define the actual backend functionality.
-Examples are *get_subjects_of_teacher* or *create_submission*.
+Examples are *get_courses_of_teacher* or *create_submission*.
 Some things to notice is that every function needs a session object, and that we manually commit changes.
 In [domain/logic/basic_operations.py], we define an abstract *get* and *get_all*, as these type of operations happen a lot.
 This *get* is of course not the same as a get request to the API.
 Three main errors that we provide manual coverage for are ItemNotFoundError, ActionAlreadyPerformedError and NoSuchRelationError (see [db/errors/]).

 #### II) dataclasses

 Now is a good time to explain the function *to_domain_model* from earlier.
 When we call a logic function, we don't want to return an instance of the Base class from SQLAlchemy.
 Instead we want to return very universal objects with that correspond one-to-one with an entity + attribute from our EER diagram.
 That's what a dataclass is.
 They are defined in [domain/models/].

 > In our code, we use the name dataclass for two seperate things.
 The first is the @dataclass tag from the standard python library [dataclasses](https://docs.python.org/3/library/dataclasses.html).
 The other is the domain layer object just explained like SubmissionDataclass and TeacherDataclass.